Seville urban Bus & Tram

 If you live in a town outside Seville, you can get a green rechargeable card (Consorcio de Transporte Metropolitano Area de Sevilla), which is valid on inter-urban buses, city buses, trams, and also the metro.

 The tram (tranvia) goes south from Plaza Nueva, the centre of the city, and has four stops, covering a total distance of 1.4km.
 After leaving from Plaza Nueva, it goes down Avenida de la Constitucion past the Cathedral, stopping at the Archivo de Indias (next to Alcazar Palace), San Fernando (where Puerta Jerez Metro station is), the Prado de San Sebastian (Metro station), and terminates at San Bernardo train station (Metro station), where you can catch a Cercanias train.
 Confusingly, the tram is called Metro-Centro, even though it's nothing to do with the metro.
 It runs from 6am to 1.30am.

 You can buy a ticket (1.20 euros) at any station, from the machine on the platform, which you stamp on the tram itself.
 A more economical option is the combined bus/tram rechargeable pass, Tarjeta Multiuso (see above, Bus).

 For those interested the tram runs on both 750V overhead power and its own bateries.
 This design is to avoid ugly electrical catenery wires in the historic centre next to the cathedral.
 The trams have to charge their bateries at the stations in this 500m section.
-Locals rushing for the tram in Plaza Nueva know when it is about to depart as the pantagraph on the roof is lowered.
+Locals rushing for the tram in Plaza Nueva know when it is about to depart when they see the pantagraph on the roof is lowered.
 There are future expansion plans to Santa Justa railway station.
 The Metro Centro tram opened in stages between 2007 and 2011.
 The Metro Centro Tram saw a return of trams to Seville which has previously run from 1866 to 1965.